nk-felix/Strategic-YouTube-Influencer-Targeting-Data-Driven-Approach-to-Maximizing-ROI/README.md

 # Objective

-- What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Marketing is looking to identify the top-performing YouTubers in the UK for 2024 in order to determine the most strategic influencers to partner with for marketing campaigns throughout the year.

-- What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To support this initiative, we developed a dashboard that highlights key insights into leading UK-based YouTube channels, including:
-- subscriber count
+- Subscriber count
-- total views
+- Total views
-- total videos, and
-- engagement metrics

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+- Total number of videos uploaded
+- Engagement metrics (e.g., average views per video, likes, comments) This dashboard enables the marketing team to make data-driven decisions when selecting YouTubers for collaborations, ensuring campaigns are targeted, impactful, and aligned with the audience reach and engagement levels of each creator.

 ## User story